Gresham's law: History of the concept

 These we spurn for men of brass...

 According to Ben Tamari, the currency devaluation phenomenon was already recognized in ancient sources.
-He brings some examples which include the Machpela Cave transaction and the building of the Temple from the Bible and the Mishna in tractate Bava Metzia (Bava Metzia 4:1) from the Talmud.

-In China, Yuan dynasty economic authors Yeh Shih and Yuan Hsieh (c.
-1223) were aware of the same phenomenon.
+In China, Yuan dynasty economic authors Yeh Shih and Yuan Hsieh were aware of the same phenomenon.

-Ibn Taimiyyah (1263–1328) described the phenomenon as follows:
+Ibn Taimiyyah described the phenomenon as follows:

 If the ruler cancels the use of a certain coin and mints another kind of money for the people, he will spoil the riches (amwal) which they possess, by decreasing their value as the old coins will now become merely a commodity.
 He will do injustice to them by depriving them of the higher values originally owned by them.
 Moreover, if the intrinsic values of coins are different it will become a source of profit for the wicked to collect the small (bad) coins and exchange them (for good money) and then they will take them to another country and shift the small (bad) money of that country (to this country).
 So (the value of) people's goods will be damaged.

 Notably this passage mentions only the flight of good money abroad and says nothing of its disappearance due to hoarding or melting.
-Palestinian economist Adel Zagha also attributes a similar concept to medieval Islamic thinker Al-Maqrizi (1364–1442), who offered, claims Zagha, a close approximation to what would become known as Gresham's law centuries later.
+Palestinian economist Adel Zagha also attributes a similar concept to medieval Islamic thinker Al-Maqrizi, who offered, claims Zagha, a close approximation to what would become known as Gresham's law centuries later.

-In the 14th century it was noted by Nicole Oresme c.
+In the fourteenth century it was noted by Nicole Oresme c.
 1350, in his treatise On the Origin, Nature, Law, and Alterations of Money, and by jurist and historian Al-Maqrizi in the Mamluk Empire.

-Johannes de Strigys, an agent of Ludovico III Gonzaga, Marquis of Mantua in Venice, wrote in a June 1472 report che la cativa cazarà via la bona ("that the bad money will chase out the good").
+Johannes de Strigys, an agent of Ludovico III Gonzaga, Marquis of Mantua in Venice, wrote in a 1472 report che la cativa cazarà via la bona ("that the bad money will chase out the good").

 In the year that Gresham was born, 1519, it was described by Nicolaus Copernicus in a treatise called Monetae cudendae ratio: "bad (debased) coinage drives good (un-debased) coinage out of circulation".
 Copernicus was aware of the practice of exchanging bad coins for good ones and melting down the latter or sending them abroad, and he seems to have drawn up some notes on this subject while he was at Olsztyn in 1519.
-He made them the basis of a report which he presented to the Prussian Diet held in 1522, attending the session with his friend Tiedemann Giese to represent his chapter.
+He made them the basis of a report that he presented to the Prussian Diet held in 1522, attending the session with his friend Tiedemann Giese to represent his chapter.
 Copernicus's Monetae cudendae ratio was an enlarged, Latin version of that report, setting forth a general theory of money for the 1528 diet.
 He also formulated a version of the quantity theory of money.
 For this reason, it is occasionally known as the Gresham–Copernicus law.